 Getting vaccinated against COVID-19 is incredibly important to protect yourself and your loved ones from getting this devastating disease.
 It’s also absolutely critical for getting this pandemic under control…so we can begin to live more normal lives again.

-Once you do get an appointment, what are the do’s and don’ts of receiving the COVID-19 vaccine?
-I’ll break it down into before your appointment; the day of the appointment itself; and after the appointment.
+If you haven’t yet been vaccinated, what are the do’s and don’ts of receiving the COVID-19 vaccine?
+I’ll break it down into before your vaccination; the day of the vaccination itself; and after you receive the vaccine.

-For two weeks before you’re scheduled to get the vaccine:
+For two weeks before you’re planning to get the vaccine:

 - DON’T get any other vaccinations, like a flu shot.
 According to the Centers for Disease Control and Prevention (CDC), we don’t know how these vaccines will interact with each other.